oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 > EDITOR'S NOTE:  need examples of applying the TypeOptions

-The following `/format` options are applicable to the Array type:
+The following *format* options are applicable to the Array type:

 | Keyword      | Type   | Requirement |
 | ------------ | ------ | ------------|